skzv/my-plain-blog/_posts/2021-04-25-arbitrage-shortest-path.md

 Which we know the Bellman-Ford algorithm can do!
 Constructing a graph as specified and executing the Bellman-Ford algorithm on it will quickly and efficiently find arbitrage opportunities for us, because we’ve turned the arbitrage problem into the problem of finding the shortest path — _the infinitely shortest path_.

 ![Negative Log Currency Graph](assets/neg-log-currency-graph-white.png)
-TODO: caption: We need to find a negative weight cycle, where the weights are the negative logarithm of the exchange rates.
+{% include caption.html content="We need to find a negative weight cycle, where the weights are the negative logarithm of the exchange rates." %}

 In hindsight, it’s obvious that there should be a correspondence between a negative weight cycle — which lowers the cost of the path every time you traverse it — to an arbitrage opportunity, which makes you a profit every time you traverse it.
 The key insight is transforming a problem of finding a product greater than 1 into finding a sum less than 0, by applying -log to the edge weights.